 This paper’s purpose is to be that work product and to inform discussion on the topic.
 Its contents are an aggregation of recommendations from ERCOT stakeholders and analysis by ERCOT Staff.
 This paper is not intended to address any threshold issues such as what an appropriate reserve margin is for the ERCOT region or how it should be attained.

+This paper is the work of the SAWG which is intended to be agnostic of potential changes.
+Following this paper is an ERCOT Analysis of the options presented here, then position papers authored by ERCOT Stakeholders which provide viewpoints on what, if anything, should be changed in the ERCOT Market Design.